fordjes/sdn-labs/mininet/01_netns.md

 date: "2016-11-23"
 draft: false
 weight: 220
-title: "Lab xx - Mininet Namespaces - Learning about Linux Namespaces"
+title: "Lab xx - Mininet Namespaces - Learning about Linux Network Namespaces"
 ---
 [Click here to find out more about Alta3 Research's SDN Training](https://alta3.com/courses/sdn)

 ### TUESDAY - &#x2B50;REQUIRED&#x2B50;

 ### Lab Objective
-The objective of this lab is to explore how mininet uses namespaces, so that we might futher our understanding of the namespace concept.
+The objective of this lab is to explore how mininet's unique application of network namespaces, so that we might futher our understanding of the namespace concept.

 ### Procedure